RipMeApp/ripme-wiki/How-To-Create-A-Ripper-for-HTML-websites.md

     }
 ```

-The above will download the URL to the appropriate save directory, guessing the filename to save based on the `url` and the `index`.
+The above will download the URL to the appropriate save directory, guessing the filename to save based on the `url` and a given prefix (`index`).

 The `addURLToDownload()` method is *heavily* overloaded with lots of options.
 Variants of this method allow you to: